Overwatering Neon Pothos: Even a Vigorous Cultivar Has Limits

 If root rot symptoms are present (yellowing with wet soil, musty smell), the soil itself is telling you enough to act: pull the plant out and wash the root mass under the tap until you can actually distinguish living tissue from dead.
 Anything white or tan and firm survives; anything dark and collapsing under light pressure gets cut off with clean scissors, well past where the discoloration ends.
 Rest the trimmed roots in the open air for about an hour so the cuts seal over, then move the plant into fresh, dry mix in a properly draining pot — the old, saturated mix is already carrying the fungi responsible.
 Leave it dry for roughly a week before any watering resumes.

-Confirm the pot has functioning drainage holes and that any cache pot or saucer is emptied within 30 minutes of watering rather than left to sit.
+Double-check that the drainage holes aren't blocked by compacted roots or debris, and empty any cache pot or saucer within 30 minutes of watering rather than letting it sit.

 If the mix is more than 2 years old and feels dense or compacted rather than light and airy, refresh it at the next repotting rather than continuing to fight a drainage problem with watering adjustments alone.